- E-commerce CRO requires revenue tracking by product, not just overall conversion rates

 Source: Claude Research, May 1, 2026

-- Product page above-the-fold: Image gallery format, price/CTA proximity, review score placement, trust badges — typically 5-15% revenue impact
+- Product page above the fold: Image gallery format, price/CTA proximity, review rating placement, trust badges — typically 5-15% revenue impact

-- Cart page: Upsell/cross-sell placement, free shipping threshold messaging, express checkout prominence
+- Cart page: Cross-sell/upsell placement, free shipping threshold messaging, express checkout prominence

-- Collection pages: Filter UX, product card density, sorting defaults, "add to cart" from grid
+- Collection pages: Filter UX, product card density, default sorting, "add to cart" from grid

-- Category navigation: Mega menu structure, mobile filter behavior, search vs. browse balance
+- Category navigation: Mega-menu structure, mobile filter behavior, search vs navigation balance

-- Checkout flow: Step count, guest checkout prominence, payment method ordering (Shopify Plus required for checkout tests)
+- Checkout flow: Number of steps, guest checkout prominence, payment method order (Shopify Plus required for checkout tests)

-All testable with Varify's visual editor — no developer needed.
-For Shopify-specific guidance, see our Shopify Plus A/B testing guide.
+All testable with Varify's visual editor — no developer required.
+For Shopify-specific advice, see our Shopify Plus A/B testing guide.

 E-commerce A/B testing with product-level precision.

-Test product pages, measure revenue per SKU via BigQuery.
-From €149/month flat.
+Test product pages, measure revenue by SKU via BigQuery.
+From €149/month flat rate.

 Don't just measure conversion rate.
-An effective e-commerce A/B test tracks:
+Effective e-commerce A/B testing tracks:

 - Revenue per visitor (RPV): The ultimate metric — combines conversion rate AND average order value.
-A variant can increase conversions but decrease AOV, resulting in lower revenue.
+A variant might increase conversions but decrease average order value, resulting in lower revenue.

-- Average order value (AOV): Critical for cart page and upsell tests.
+- Average order value (AOV): Critical for cart page tests and upselling.

-- Product-level conversion rate: Did the product page variant increase purchases of THAT product, or did visitors just buy something else?
+- Conversion rate by product: Did the product page variant increase purchases of THIS product, or did visitors just buy something else?

 - Cart abandonment rate: Key for checkout flow tests.

-Varify's BigQuery integration provides all of these with exact numbers — no HyperLogLog++ estimates.
+Varify's BigQuery integration provides all this data with exact figures — no HyperLogLog++ estimates.
 See pricing for details.